rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 It's been in development since almost 2 years, and has recently seen a public prototype release 0.4.0.

-Several of the features that have already been implemented as of Oct 1st:
+Several of the features that have already been implemented:

 - Procedural map generation with hilly landscape, trees, flowers, water and caves
 - Map manipulation (removal/addition of blocks)